 Can I exercise stock options after the S-1 is filed?
 It depends on your company's blackout policy.
 Most companies impose trading blackouts around the S-1 filing that prevent option exercises for all employees.
 Even if your company allows it, the 409A valuation typically jumps to reflect the expected IPO price, making exercise significantly more expensive from a tax perspective.

 What if my company never IPOs after I exercise?
 If the company fails or stays private indefinitely, your exercised shares may become worthless.
 You can claim a capital loss when the stock becomes worthless (long-term if held over 1 year, up to $3,000/year against ordinary income under IRC Section 1211).
 For ISOs, any AMT previously paid generates AMT credits via IRS Form 8801 that offset your future regular tax liability — you eventually recover the AMT, though it may take several years.
+On the upside, if the company does succeed and your shares qualify under Section 1202, you may exclude a large share of the gain at sale; just confirm your state follows the federal rules, since New York's treatment of the QSBS Section 1202 exclusion is not always the same as the federal benefit.

 Tax Disclaimer: This content is for educational purposes only.
 Always consult with a licensed tax professional or certified public accountant before making financial decisions related to equity compensation, tax planning, or investment strategies.